PrestaShop/prestashop-specs/content/1.7/back-office/orders/invoices/configure-delivery-slips.md

 - **Delivery Slips** - H1 class title for the page.
 - **Help ghost CTA** - a side-bar with the helpful information, how to navigate in this page.

-## Printer icon and Print PDF block title
+## Printer icon and Print PDF block

 This block allows to set the desired date range and to download the Delivery Slips one after one in single PDF file.